lnay/Gradescope-Results-Reviewer/README.md

 npm run dev -- --open
 ```

-## Building
+### Production Build

-To create a production version of your app:
+To create a production version of the app:

 ```bash
 npm run build
 ```

 You can preview the production build with `npm run preview`.

-> To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.